 Well hello there!
 I’m Colleen, a studious, shy, Sacramento native adjusting to SoCal life here at Chapman University.
 I transferred as a junior in the fall of 2018 after graduating from Folsom Lake Community College with my AA-T in communication studies.
 I’m currently working on my undergraduate degree in communication studies with a political science minor.

 As a kid, I never could settle on what I wanted to do when I grew up.
 It wasn’t because I didn’t have any interests; rather my problem was that I loved learning about everything so much that I just couldn’t decide!
 I wanted to do everything – be a scientist, president, a blogger, an artist, you name it!
 As I got older, it became excruciating trying to settle on just one subject to study in college.
-Entering into my senior year of high school, I thought I had settled into studying anthropology or English because I loved learning about people and had a passion for writing and reading that I wanted to share.
+Entering into my senior year of high school, I thought I had settled on studying anthropology or English because I loved learning about people and had a passion for writing and reading that I wanted to share.

 Those plans were turned completely upside down, however, when a few months before my graduation in 2015, I had quite the surprise – I was selected to serve as the State President of IORG in California, an international nonprofit for girls ages 11-20 that teaches leadership through community service.
 It was an overwhelming honor, but it also came with a cost; as a full-time volunteer position, it meant I would have to take a gap year from school.
 As a lover of learning everything about anything, it was a difficult choice to accept.